 In an acceptance speech at the 2015 Grammy awards, recording artist Sam Smith confessed that he once failed to align himself with this mentality, and that success only found him when he did, saying, “Before I made this record, I was doing everything to get my music heard.
 I tried to lose weight.
 I was making awful music.
 It was only until I started to be myself that the music started to flow and people started to listen.”
 He nearly swept the Grammys that night—taking four home, including the award for Best New Artist.

-Gina “Gigi” Butler, Founder of Gigi’s Cupcakes, leaned into this concept more than a decade ago when she opened up her first storefront in Nashville, Tenn.
+Gina “Gigi” Butler, Founder of Gigi’s Cupcakes, leaned into this concept more than a decade ago when she opened up her first storefront in Nashville, Tennessee.
 Having failed to realize her dream of achieving country music stardom, she claims that God whispered into her consciousness, urging her to contribute her talents to the culinary world.
 A gifted baker for decades, friends and family members had long requested her sweet confections for events and private parties.
 Led by her inspiration, she pulled from the vault of old family recipes and decided to monetize her passion and skill.
 But she wouldn’t do what any of her predecessors were doing—no. She would be devout in her use of only the freshest and rarest ingredients, she would design her own style of swirling the frosting, and she would give each variety of cupcake a unique name and personality.

 Butler swears that her multi-million dollar net worth, along with her brand having become a national franchise boasting roughly 100 stores, can be attributed to not only a tenacious work ethic, but a burning enthusiasm for radical authenticity and originality.
 “The secret to a successful life is not about being perfect.
 It’s about being original,” says Butler.
 “People admire originality.
 If you’re copying somebody else—no matter how perfectly you try to do it—you’ll never leave your true mark and you’ll never experience real fulfillment.”